 It’s been nine days since Julie and I arrive in South Lake Tahoe and sadly, we’ll be leaving in two days.
 Having begun this year’s trip over a week later than usual, we arrived to the unusual sight of brown lawns and a mild breeze.
 Sure, this is the beginning of spring around Lake Tahoe, but aside from the snow-covered trees and slopes beginning part way up the mountains, the lack thereof at lake level, was just weird.

 Then less than 24-hours after our arrival, the latest storm models began to take shape and in a season that was being described as nothing short of a drought, the locals were beginning to salivate at the thought of a true Sierra Storm cycle.
-If you’ve never experienced a Sierra snowstorm, they can be best described like heavyweight prize fighters that may be a little slow out of the gate, but when their unleash their fury, they don’t hold back on the punches – for days.
+If you’ve never experienced a Sierra snowstorm, they can be best described like heavyweight prize fighters that may be a little slow out of the gate, but when they unleash their fury, they don’t hold back punches – for days.

 Saturday, March 7, 2009